Experience (book)

-Experience is a book of memoirs by the British author Martin Amis.

-Publication history

-The book was written primarily in response to the 1995 death of Amis's father, the famed author Kingsley Amis, and was first published in 2000.
+Experience is a memoir by Martin Amis, published in 2000.
+The book was written primarily in response to the 1995 death of Amis's father, the famed author Kingsley Amis, who died in 1995.

 Reception

 James Wood wrote in The Guardian: "Experience is a beautiful, and beautifully strange book, and it is unlike anything one expected."
 Terence Baker, in The Sunday Times, called it a "careful, heartfelt tribute".
 Jackie Wullschlager wrote in the Financial Times: "The core here is family, and it is movingly, beautifully, evoked...
 The raw materials – neurotic, outrageous genius of a father; gorgeous earth-mother Hilly; sophisticated step-mother Elizabeth Jane Howard; stunning girlfriends dropped along the way like a shattering string of pearls; an unknown daughter emerging at 18 – are unbeatable, and Amis makes of them a loving, perceptive, comic portrait."

 Awards

 Experience was awarded the 2000 James Tait Black Memorial Prize for biography.